charlesdavydov2010/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to take breaks throughout the day to avoid burnout and maintain your focus.
 Use tools like task managers, calendars, or lists to keep track of your tasks to ensure nothing gets overlooked.
 Additionally, learn to say "no" to tasks that are outside your scope or don't align with your goals.
 Finally, stay up-to-date with the latest programming technologies and tools to stay competitive in the industry.

+# 2024-03-01
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity, readability, and modularity often lead to better performance in the long run."

+This quote emphasizes the importance of avoiding unnecessary optimizations early in the development process.
+It suggests that over-concern with efficiency before a program is fully functional or understood can result in complex, hard-to-maintain code.
+Instead, programmers should initially focus on creating clean, understandable, and modular code.
+This approach generally leads to more sustainable projects where performance optimizations can be made effectively when truly needed based on data from profiling and testing.